Reading path for Agile Coach (Basic)

 One consequence is that in Lean-Agile, there are a number of meetings.
 They tend to be shorter and focused and they happen at a regular cadence.
 Some common meetings in Lean-Agile include Iteration Retrospective, Product Demonstration and Review, Scrum of Scrums, and the quarterly review of the portfolio.

-Effective meetings require some level of facilitation and often that falls to the Team Agility Master.
-Thus, facilitation is an important skill for Team Agility Masters.
+Effective meetings require some level of facilitation and often that falls to the Team Agility Coach.
+Thus, facilitation is an important skill for Team Agility Coaches.

 The Facilitation Reading Path introduces some helpful insights into facilitation: concepts, attributes of a good facilitator, tips, meeting planning, and offers some helpful resources.

-After going through this Reading Path, explore the Team Agility Master Reading Path.
+After going through this reading path, explore the Team Agility Coach Reading Path.

 Note: Some of this information in this article is from Bens, Ingrid M, and Janet MacCausland.
 Facilitation at a Glance!
 A Pocket Guide of Tools and Techniques for Effective Meeting Facilitation.
 Boston, MA: Goalqpc, 2012.